News & Events

 Kelly Haws

-A new study published in the Journal of the Association for Consumer Research (JACR) investigates how consumers define healthy eating and make decisions while exploring different forms of intervention and considerations for future research.
+A study published in the Journal of the Association for Consumer Research (JACR) investigates how consumers define healthy eating and make decisions while exploring different forms of intervention and considerations for future research.
 This study is part of a special edition of JACR, which expands on previous research into healthy eating interventions.

 Is there a Consensus on Healthy Eating?